lastfutur/lastfutur/README.md

 - 🔭 I’m currently working on web developement
 - 🌱 I’m currently learning web and application developement
-- 👯 I’m looking to collaborate on my GF Neema
+- 👯 I’m looking to collaborate with my GF Neema
 - 🤔 I’m looking for help with developers
 - 💬 Ask me about web developement
 - 📫 How to reach me: @0727715604 or lastfuture375@gmail.com